-- Q: How can I vote my shares without attending the annual meeting? - A: You may direct your vote without attending the annual meeting.
+Q: How can I vote my shares without attending the annual meeting?

+A: You may direct your vote without attending the annual meeting.
 You may vote by granting a proxy, or, for shares held in street name, by submitting voting instructions to your broker or other nominee.
 You can do that via the Internet, by telephone, or by mail.
 If your shares are held by a broker or other nominee, you will receive instructions that you must follow to have your shares voted.
 If you hold your shares as the shareholder of record, you may instruct the proxies how to vote your shares, using the toll free telephone number or the Internet voting site listed on the proxy card, or by signing, dating, and mailing the proxy card in the prepaid and addressed envelope we have provided you.
-Please refer broker or nominee.
+Please refer to the summary instructions below and those on your proxy card, or, for shares held in street name, the voting instruction card sent by your broker or nominee.